LIFE GOES ON: AN INTRODUCTION

 Edmund Stanley was not born at the time of the 1901 census.
 The Cornwell family were living on Dry Drayton Road, Oakington, Cambridgeshire, as they would be at the time of the 1911 census.

 Edmund Stanley's father William is shown as a bricklayer's labourer, aged 38.
-His birth year is given as 1863.
-His mother Eliza is aged 37, and her birth year is given as 1864.
+His mother Eliza was aged 37.

 The Cornwell family had seven children living at home at the time of the 1901 census: Charles was 15, Lily was 13, Walter was 11, Violet was 9, Catherine was 7, Frances was 5, and Ruth was 1.